compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step4.md

 In this step, we're going to work towards extending our interpreter to allow the user to introduce their own definitions, much like in the above program.

+## Top-Level Declarations
+Based on the code example from the previous section, you probably have an intuitive understanding of how `define` should behave.
+But we need to answer a few questions before our understanding is concrete enough to fully implement it.

+First off: what does `define` evaluate to?

+To answer this, we need to split S-Expressions in our language into two classes: *expressions*; and *declarations*.

+An expression can be a literal or an S-Expression.
+In particular, every expression gets evaluated to a particular *value*.
+Critically, evaluating an expression does not change its surrounding context.

+A declaration does not evaluate to a particular value.
+It doesn't evaluate to anything!
+Instead, the effect of a declaration is that it introduces a new name for us to use during evaluation of other parts of the program.

+For now, the only declaration we'll have is `define`, but the extra tasks in this chapter give a few more examples of declarations you might see in a functional language.

+We'll also say that a declaration can only appear at the *top level* of a program, rather than as a sub-expression.
+To make this clear, we'll sometimes refer to declarations as *top-level declarations*.

 ## Environments
-So far, we've considered our program to consist of a tree of pure expressions, where an expression can be a literal or an S-Expression.
-In particular, every expression gets evaluated to a particular *value*.
-But what should `define` produce as a value?

-Fundamentally, there's no option that makes sense for us to pick as a return value for `define`.
-An expression containing `define` isn't a pure function; it modifies the context in which future expressions get evaluated!
+Our next question is: if each declaration introduces a new name, how do we keep track of them?

+Simultaneously, we'll answer: how do we use these names when evaluating other parts of the program?

-We'll need somewhere to keep track of all the things that the user defines.
+First, we'll need somewhere to keep track of all the things that the user defines.
 We'll call this the *environment*, or the *context*.
 The environment is a map from names to values.

 Notationally, we'll represent the context as a list, and an element as `name -> value`.
+The order of elements in the list doesn't particularly matter for now.

 Let's say the user wants to run the following program:
 ```scheme